 The term “gnats” is often used to describe very small flying insects.
 Gnats are usually found outside, though.
 What you might be seeing in your house – especially your kitchen – are fruit flies, which are a little bit smaller than gnats.
 Adults are only about 1/8” long and usually have red eyes.
 The front part of the fruit fly is tan or brown and the rear part is black.
+Before learning how to get rid of fruit flies, it might help to learn why you have them in the first place.

 Fruit flies are attracted to over-ripe fruits and vegetables, but they also will breed in sink drains, garbage disposals, empty bottles and cans, trash and recycling containers, and even mops.
 Female fruit flies can lay around 500 eggs during their short life, which is typically about a month and a half.
 Since fruit flies lay their eggs near or in rotting foods, the best way to avoid having fruit flies is to eliminate the things they are attracted to.